peterstamps/KOReader_MyUploadPlugin/README.md

 - Always an Error page was shown when downloading a clipping file.
 The wrong directory path was set.
 Now corrected.
 - Added Firewall rule for Kindle device which is a copy of the rules as set in the standard HTTP Inspector plugin of KOReader.
 - Expanded the README.md file with Installation process and a Checklist for problem solving

+version: 1.1.1
+- Download of a clipping file failed and Plugin crashed when the user has no "Notes and Highlights Export folder" set.
+  This is now checked and a message will be shown when using function: List Clipboard folder
+- When the user has no Home folder set the "run time folder" marked with a "." is set This is now checked and a message will be shown when using function: List Home folder
+- Improved handling of IP address and Nil folder values.
+You cannot override the IP address